 Long-term – Shares tend to go up and down like a roller-coaster, but over the long-term have the potential to grow much more than cash and bonds

 The above are not set rules, but are guidelines only.
 For example, there’s nothing stopping you from investing in shares if you’re a short-term investor.
 You’d just be exposing yourself to more risk – there’s not much worse than seeing a big chunk of your house deposit wiped out with a share market crash, just as you’re about to buy a house 🙁

 Conversely, there’s nothing stopping you from investing more in cash or bonds if you’re a long-term investor, especially if you’re risk adverse and don’t want to see your investment value fluctuate too much.
 You’d just miss out on potentially higher investment returns when you go for a safer asset allocation.

-Lastly, everyone’s situation is unique, so you may want to consult with a professional financial adviser to help determine the most suitable asset allocation for you.
+Lastly, the above guidelines don’t take into account everyone’s unique financial and personal situation, so you may want to consult with a professional financial adviser to help determine the most suitable asset allocation for you.